Heal your gut, Heal your brain

 I am willing to admit I may have been wrong about big pharma.

-All the years of shelling out money for talk therapy and all the meds I have tried, and my week in county psych unit may have made things worse than they had to be.
+All the years of shelling out money for talk therapy and all the meds I have tried might have made things worse than they had to be.

-Instead here I am, almost 60 with no retirement savings, and still looking for ways to heal a pretty shitty life.
+Instead, here I am, almost 60 with no retirement savings, and in the process of healing a shitty life.

 Hey, I didn’t know.

-I was just doing what everyone else was doing.
-I was being fed a lie and it took me a while to wake up.
+I was doing what everyone else was doing.
+I was being fed a lie, and it took me a while to wake up.

 Stressors can ruin the gut microbiome through many different factors.

 When the body is inflamed, the brain becomes inflamed.